hammadtq/KyberNetwork-thegraph/README.md

 The information gathered by this subgraph is now being used in a live website called [dSwaps.com](http://dswaps.com)

-You can also add these stats and other useful information from Kyber by using API endpoints given [here](https://thegraph.com/explorer/subgraph/hammadtq/kybernetwork).
+You can also add these stats and other useful information from Kyber by using GraphQL supported API endpoints given [here](https://thegraph.com/explorer/subgraph/hammadtq/kybernetwork).